It is estimated that 8 million unaccompanied children are currently on the move worldwide, travelling alone without their families.

-The experiences of persecution, violence and war in their home countries are followed by loss and separation, being exposed to exploitation, abuse and life-threatening journeys at the mercy of traffickers.
+The experiences of persecution, violence, poverty and war in their home countries are followed by loss and separation, being exposed to exploitation, abuse and life-threatening journeys at the mercy of traffickers.

 Those who make it to England are faced with the complex challenges of settling in a culture unknown to them, engaging in the complicated asylum process whilst learning a new language – all without the support of their parents.

 Despite the resilience and survival skills of these young people, the trauma many of them suffer is deep and complex in nature.

 The added uncertainty of their asylum claim outcome, and the risk of being removed to their home countries at the age of 18 can be very stressful.
 These insecurities affect many to such a degree that opportunities for personal and cultural integration are lost.